-Once upon a midnight dreary, as I lay here weak and weary,
+Once upon a midnight dreary, as I lay here weak and weary, I had thought and even wondered, had these poets ever pondered,

 my mind had pondered a curious thought, such a thought like none before.